-Cargo versatility is a strong point for the hatchback.
+Cargo versatility is a strong point for the Hatchback.
 There's a generous 17.8 cubic feet of cargo space with the rear seats in place.
 Fold them down and you've got 50.4 cubic feet, which is almost as much space as you'll find in a small SUV.
 Part of the reason for the spacious rear cargo bay is the careful design of the rear suspension so that no strut towers intrude into the interior.
-The versatility of the three-door hatchback is one of the unsung tales in the world of automobiles.

 A CVT doesn't shift gears like an automatic transmission.
 Instead, a segmented belt rides up and down on cone-shaped pulleys to vary the speed ratio between the engine and the drivetrain.
 It works more efficiently than a traditional automatic, which is why the Versa equipped with a CVT delivers such good highway mileage.
 Around town it has the same economy as a manual transmission, better than an automatic, in other words.

 We've been pleased with the Versa.
 It has plenty of zip and there's no problem merging into traffic on a fast free-flowing freeway.
 When you stomp on the gas pedal the sound of the engine revving instantly before the car accelerates, a phenomenon of the CVT, can be a bit disconcerting at first.
-We found it not unpleasant, in fact it sounds kind of fun.
+We found it not unpleasant.
 In regular stop-and-go traffic under slow acceleration there is no sensation other than the car moving forward smoothly with no sound or feel of shifting gears.
 It's certainly a far cry from the clumsy gear shifting once common on small four-cylinder cars with three- and four-speed automatics.

 On winding roads in Tennessee, near where Nissan is building its new U.S. headquarters, we found the car's handling to be perfectly adequate.
 It's not sporty like a Mini Cooper, nor is it sloppy like budget cars of a few years ago.
 Sporty drivers might wish for more feedback from the steering and more power, but there's no reason for others to complain.